SANBI-SA/pathogen-bioinformatics-june-2023/modules/intro-to-cli/_posts/2023-07-03-qc_and_trimming.md

 ```

 !!! tip
-Use the spacebar to scroll down, and type ‘q’ to exit ‘less’
+Use the space bar to scroll down, and type ‘q’ to exit ‘less’

 You can read more on the FASTQ format [here](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/slides.html).